 Adjustable Rear Camber Bushings for Tesla Model S and Model X

-EV Tuning has partnered with K-MAC in Sydney Australia to design a solution for the common inner tire wear issue for Model S and X. For cars with air suspension, the ride height typically drops to low or very low when traveling on the highway.
+EV Tuning has partnered with K-MAC in Sydney Australia to design a solution for the common inner tire wear issue for Tesla Model S and X. For cars with air suspension, the ride height typically drops to low or very low when traveling on the highway.
 This change in ride height also changes the geometry of the suspension.
 When the geometry changes the camber of the tire moves the majority of the load to the inside edge of the tire.
 After an extended period of time the inside edge of the tire will wear prematurely in comparison to the rest of the tread of the tire.
-From our experience as a service technician is was frustrating that there was no an adjustment from the factory to address this issue.
-Now we have a reliable and easy to use solution to help dial out some of the camber so that you will get more life out of the tires.
+From our experience as service technicians it was frustrating that there was not an adjustment from the factory to address this issue.
+Now we have a reliable and easy solution to help dial out some of the camber so that you will get more life out of the tires.
 15mm of movement should allow any camber setting that will work with the factory toe adjustment.
 Additional adjustable toe bushings are not required.

 The adjustable eccentric bushings come with a bushing removal tool to press out the original factory bushing from the control arm on the side of the arm that mounts to the subframe.
 The new bushing is a two piece bushing with a metal core.
 You simply remove the old bushing and then insert the two halves of the bushing with the metal core sandwiched between them.
 Then the center bolt, outer washers and locking nut retainer are all keyed to only assemble one way.
 There is also a package of grease to properly lubricate the bushings to ensure noise free operation.